Hisayuki Sasaki

+Professional career

 Sasaki won three tournaments on the Japan Golf Tour and featured in the top 100 of the Official World Golf Ranking.

 Sasaki tied Davis Love III for the individual trophy of the 1995 World Cup of Golf but lost on the fifth hole of a sudden-death playoff.

-Sasaki played on the PGA Tour in 1996 but with only three top-25 finishes he failed to maintain his playing rights.
+Sasaki played on the PGA Tour in 1996.
+He only recorded three top-25 finishes, however, and failed to maintain playing rights.
 He finished third in the 1997 Andersen Consulting World Championship of Golf.